 Different configurations exist, including terminal units, packaged systems, and modular AHUs tailored for specific performance and spatial needs.

-A fan coil unit (FCU) is a compact HVAC component used for local air conditioning in individual rooms or zones.
-It consists of a fan and a coil through which chilled or hot water flows.
-As air passes over the coil, it is either cooled or heated and recirculated back into the same space.
+A fan coil unit (FCU) is a compact component in HVAC systems, used for localized air conditioning in individual rooms or zones.
+It typically consists of a fan and a coil through which chilled or hot water flows.
+As air passes over the coil, it is either cooled or heated and then recirculated back into the same space.

-Unlike an air handling unit, an FCU unit does not supply fresh air from outside.
-Instead, it relies on recirculating indoor air, making it ideal for fan coil system applications where independent zone control is required—such as in hotels, apartment buildings, and office suites.
+One important difference between AHU and FCU lies in how they handle air sources.
+Unlike an air handling unit, an FCU unit does not bring in fresh outdoor air.
+Instead, it recirculates indoor air, making it ideal for fan coil system installations where zone-specific temperature control is needed—such as in hotels, apartment buildings, and office suites.

 Feature | AHU Unit | FCU Unit |